Shangrila-VHP/shangrila-vhp/design-CAD-scripting-ML/blender/HOW-TO-RUN-BLENDER-SCRIPTS.md

 ### 2. Switch to the Scripting Workspace

 At the **top of the screen**, you'll see a row of workspace tabs:
+tip: 'Scroll the Top Bar: If your screen resolution is low, the Scripting tab might be hidden on the far right.
+Hold the middle mouse button and drag the top tab bar to the left to reveal it.'

 ```
 Layout | Modeling | Sculpting | UV Editing | Texture Paint | Shading | Animation | Rendering | Compositing | Scripting